 Reset and Restart: When they are regularly reset, modems and routers perform better.
 If you notice that a once-reliable connection is suddenly lagging, then all you need to optimize your internet speed might be a good restart.

-Game as close to the router as you can: If it's not possible to have a wired connection or maybe you're gaming on a tablet or smartphone, you need close, unimpeded access to your router.
+A game as close to the router as you can: If it's not possible to have a wired connection or maybe you're even if you are using the best compact gaming PC, tablet, or smartphone, you need close, unimpeded access to your router.
 This will help you get the best set of signals.

 You're at the right place if you're looking to upgrade your internet plan so that you can get the fastest upload and download rates as well as low latency speeds.
 We will help you compare internet providers so that the best speeds allow you to get cheap internet.